EasyCorp/EasyAdminBundle/doc/tutorials/custom-actions.rst

 Therefore, the next step is to create a custom ``AdminController`` in your Symfony application and to make it extend from the base AdminController provided by EasyAdmin.
-This process will take you less than a minute and it's explained in detail in the :ref:`Customization Based on Controller Methods <overriding-the-default-controller>` section.
+This will take you less than a minute and it's explained in detail in the :ref:`Customization Based on Controller Methods <overriding-the-default-controller>` section.
+Make sure to read it before continuing.

 Now you can define the ``restockAction()`` method in your own controller: